Satbir-Singh-42/Web-crawler/README.md

 ## 🔍 Troubleshooting

 ### "ML model loaded successfully" but Gemini API not working
-- Check if `GOOGLE_API_KEY` is set in Replit Secrets
+- Check if `GOOGLE_API_KEY` is set in env
 - Verify the API key is valid at [Google AI Studio](https://makersuite.google.com/app/apikey)
 - The app will automatically use the ML model fallback

 ### Port 5000 already in use
-- Replit automatically handles port assignment
+- Automatically handles port assignment
 - The app is configured to use `0.0.0.0:5000`

 ### LSP import warnings